-In 1921 British and Indian archeologists discovered the ruins of an ancient city in Punjab called Harappa.
-It helped to clarify that India was indeed the Mother of Civilization.
-This discovery showed that civilization was not a product of the classical world; Greece, Rome and Ancient Egypt.
-In fact long before these civilizations emerged, around 3,500 BC, there was a thriving metropolis (of up to 50,000 citizens) on the banks of the Indus river.
-There was in fact a whole series of cities along the banks of the Indus river known as the Indus cities (with a total population of around 200,000 citizens).
-From the archeological and meteorological evidence we have it appears that the demise of these great cities and clearly sophisticated civilizations was brought about by climate change leading to a shifting of the course of the rivers which in turn forced a massive migration.
-The Vedas tell us that around 1500 BC language and literature are born in the north of India, leading to a movement from the exclusively oral tradition of passing on wisdom (which in some places still continues) to writing down such jewels in the new language, Sanskrit.
+In 1921 British and Indian archaeologists discovered the ruins of an ancient city in Punjab called Harappa.
+It helped to clarify that India was indeed the mother of Civilization.
+This discovery showed that civilisation was not a product of the classical world; Greece, Rome and Ancient Egypt.
+In fact, long before these civilisations emerged, around 3,500 BC, there was a thriving metropolis (of up to 50,000 citizens) on the banks of the Indus River.
+There was, in fact, a whole series of cities along the banks of the Indus River known as the Indus cities (with a total population of around 200,000 citizens).
+From the archaeological and meteorological evidence, it appears that the demise of these great cities and clearly sophisticated civilizations was brought about by climate change leading to a shifting of the course of the rivers which in turn forced a massive migration.
+The Vedas tell us that around 1500 BC language and literature are born in the north of India, leading to a movement from the exclusively oral tradition of passing on wisdom (which in some places continues) to writing down such jewels in the new language, Sanskrit.

-On February 2nd 1786 William James, a Welsh judge, having persuaded a Brahmin priest and scholar to teach him Sanskrit (a rare departure from the secret passing on of spiritual teachings of that time) made an interesting discovery.
-In his lecture to the Asiatic Society he pointed out the similarities between Sanskrit, Latin and Greek.
-He was even able to find similarities with English and Welsh!
+On February 2nd, 1786, William James, a Welsh judge, having persuaded a Brahmin priest and scholar to teach him Sanskrit (a rare departure from the secret passing on of spiritual teachings of that time) made an interesting discovery.
+In his lecture to the Asiatic Society, he pointed out the similarities between Sanskrit, Latin, and Greek.
+He was even able to find similarities with English and Welsh.
 His discovery helped establish a principle accepted by most linguists that these three primary languages of the time sprang from a common source.
-That source is said to be the ‘Aryans’ (which means ‘the civilised’), who entered India according to the Rig Veda and what archeological evidence is available in 1500 BC.
-They brought their language and new Gods and settled in the Valley of the Indus, also along the Indus river.
-They started the next civilization which succeeded the original Harappan civilization.
+That source is said to be the ‘Aryans’ (which means ‘the civilised’), who entered India according to the Rig Veda and what archaeological evidence is available, in 1500 BC.
+They brought their language and new Gods, and settled in the Valley of the Indus, also along the Indus River.
+They started the next civilisation, which succeeded the original Harappan civilisation.

 Giants of the East